 Started teaching at Oakland and Rochester College, where I also worked as a Sys Admin.

-Worked for medium software firm for a while.
+Worked for UpStream Software for a while.

 Wrote lots of awesome code with a great team

 Graduated college, continued working in the auto industry from my internships, at Eaton Automotive.